syuzannaharutyunyan7/face-to-passport-matching/README.md

 Clone the Repository
 Clone the repository using Git: git clone <repository-url>

-Navigate to the project directory: cd <project-directory>
+Navigate to the Project Directory cd <project-directory>

 Open the Project
 Open the project using a Java IDE such as:
 IntelliJ IDEA